infrasonicaudio/esp32-i2s-synth-example/README.md

 | Supported Targets | ESP32 |
 | ----------------- | ----- |

-# I2S Real-time synth example
+# I2S real-time synthesis example

 This example sets up a task to generate real-time synthesized audio (a sine wave of arbitrary frequency) and output via I2S using the internal 8-bit DACs on the ESP32